-As disclosed in the Remuneration Report, the Group's Non-executive Directors are paid a fixed remuneration, comprising base fees or salary and superannuation (if applicable).
+As disclosed in the Remuneration Report, the Group's Non-executive Directors are paid a fixed remuneration, comprising base and committee fees or salary and superannuation (if applicable).
 Non-executive Directors do not receive bonus payments or participate in security-based compensation plans, and are not provided with retirement benefits other than statutory superannuation.

 The Remuneration Report details the nature and amount of remuneration of the Chief Executive Officer (Executive Director) and other senior executives (Key Management Personnel or KMP).

-Remuneration packages are designed to align the KMP's interests with those of securityholders by specifically designing their performance indicators to their particular role and responsibilities.
+Remuneration packages are designed to align the KMP's interests with those of securityholders.
+Key performance indicators (KPIs) for each KMP consider their role within Cromwell generally as well as their expected contribution to the achievement of Cromwell's objectives.
+The KPIs are designed to best incentivise each KMP to meet Cromwell's objectives and therefore best serve the interests of securityholders.
 This is achieved by providing remuneration packages which consist of the following three elements (or a combination thereof) where appropriate:

 - 1. Fixed component in the form of a cash salary; - 2.
 An at-risk cash bonus that is linked solely to performance of a tailored set of objectives, where appropriate; and - 3.
-At-risk longer term equity payment.
+At-risk longer-term equity payment.
 This third element is equity based remuneration aimed at alignment and retention.

 The Group does not have a policy regarding the deferral of performance based remuneration and the reduction, cancellation or clawback of performance based remuneration in the event of a material misstatement in the Group's financial statements.
 However, performance rights under Cromwell Property Group's Performance Rights Plan lapse under certain circumstances including a determination by the Plan Committee that the performance right should lapse because the participant, in the Plan Committee's opinion, has committed any act of fraud, defalcation or gross misconduct in relation to the affairs of a body corporate in the Group.
-Securities acquired under the Cromwell Security Loan Plan and therefore pursuant to a loan with the Group are forfeited where the employee ceases employment with the Group prior to the end of the loan period.

-Other than the CEO, no KMP was awarded a short term incentive (an at-risk cash bonus) in the 2017 financial year.
+Other than the CEO, no KMP was awarded a short-term incentive (an at-risk cash bonus) in the 2018 financial year.
 The nature of the performance based remuneration is an 'at risk' payment rather than a 'bonus' payment.